HTTP Cookie

 CaptionNameTypeDescription

-Domain domain String The name of the domain.
+Domain domain String The domain name for the server from which the http_cookie is served.

 Expiration Time expiration_time Timestamp The expiration time of the HTTP cookie.